Francis W. Parker School (Chicago): History

 In 1899, Anita McCormick Blaine, interested in the unconventional education philosophy of Francis Wayland Parker, convinced him to establish an independent school in Chicago's North Side with her financial backing.

 Founded in 1901, Parker boasts the first official parents' association as well as one of the first school newspapers to be written, typeset, and printed by students: The Parker Weekly, which began publishing in 1911.

 Parker has 946 students, and has undergone considerable physical renovation between 2000 and 2009.
 Parker added an AstroTurf field which started construction in June 2012, and it was finished in September 2012.
 During the 2008–09 school year, the Auditorium was completely renovated, with new classrooms, more seating, office space and a balcony.
 In the 2016–17 school year, renovation began for the new Kovler family library.
-The new library will include a balcony, reading nooks, a Lego table, and movable bookshelves.
+The new library includes a balcony, reading nooks, a Lego table, and movable bookshelves.

 Parker school formerly published Schools: Studies in Education, a national education journal featuring the narrative and analytic reflections of educators and students nationwide.
-The school is a member of the Chicago Independent School League (ISL).

-Many notable figures have spoken at Parker during the school's tri-weekly assemblies known as "Morning Exercise," including Barack Obama, Albert Einstein, Jane Addams, and John Lewis.
-In addition, the Chicago Humanities Festival frequently utilizes Parker's auditorium for guest speakers.
-Doris Kearns Goodwin, Camille Paglia, and Ta-Nehisi Coates have all spoken at Parker's Heller Auditorium for the festival.